 Most of it was in line with what had worked in England in previous years.
 Had Guardiola had any regard for recent history, he would have changed his ways.

 Get rid of the ball

 That’s because nobody in England had relied almost entirely upon possession before and won the league.
 Even when the Manchester clubs shared four titles between 2011 and 2014 – three of which came under attack-minded managers in Sir Alex Ferguson and Manuel Pellegrini – they mixed silk with steel.
-Ferguson built from the back, with gifted midfielders backed by commanding center backs.
+Ferguson built from the back, with gifted midfielders backed by commanding centre-backs.
 Pellegrini had warriors such as Vincent Kompany and Fernandinho.

 First up was Jose Mourinho, who had Chelsea playing slick football early on before retreating to a defensive style that delivered the title.
 They had the sixth most possession.
 Then came Claudio Ranieri, whose Leicester had the ball less than all but two teams in the entire division.
 The next title went to Antonio Conte who, like Mourinho, based his success on robust defending and quick transitions.
 His Chelsea were also sixth in the possession ranking.